Animals in Cyprus

 Seagulls on Larnaca beach

 This is a selection of animal pictures from Cyprus, ranging from a moth resting on our banana plant to the seagulls on Larnaca beach.
+Kittens always need rescuing, but one important aspect of that rescue is to make sure that the cats do not proliferate, as they are not wanted or taken care of enough.

 Animal Links and other stories